9.5 Science Exposure Overheads

 FP-POS

 positions for each CENWAVE setting of the COS FUV detector is required in order to improve the limiting S/N and minimize the effects of flat-field artifacts (Section 5.8.2).
-While the use of all four FP-POS is required for FUV gratings (unless justified in the Phase I proposal), starting in Cycle 30 G160M users at LP6 are permitted to use less than 4 FP-POS based on the following S/N limits:- Users whose spectra require S/N > 25 are required to use 4 FP-POS
+While the use of all four FP-POS is required for FUV gratings (unless justified in the Phase I proposal), G160M users at LP6 are permitted to use less than 4 FP-POS based on the following S/N limits:- Users whose spectra require S/N > 25 are required to use 4 FP-POS

 - Users whose spectra require S/N 20-25 are required to use at least 3 FP-POS